adam10603/CPPStopwatch/README.md

 ## Purpose

-A lot of stopwatches I've seen online had a questionable implementation.
+A lot of C++ stopwatch classes I've seen online had a questionable implementation.
 Many have issues like using non-monotonic clocks ([`chrono::high_resolution_clock`](https://en.cppreference.com/w/cpp/chrono/high_resolution_clock) can be such), having non-standard code, unsafe conversions, [inefficient code generation](https://gfycat.com/YellowFrighteningBellsnake) and more.
 This is why I wanted to make a more ideal version.
 It was for myself at first, but I hope others will find it useful as well.

 #### Highlights:
   * Simple but flexible API.